Volue-Public/energy-mesh-python/docs/source/installation.rst

 #.
 Install Poetry:

-    This library uses `Poetry`_ for development, installation, and packaging.
+    This library uses `Poetry`_ for development, installation and packaging.
 To work with the repository you should `install poetry <https://python-poetry.org/docs/#installation>`_.

     To install all our development and runtime dependencies to a virtual environment run::